fdgbt/42_Corewar/README.md

 The main goal of this project is to faithfully reproduce the behavior of the "master" virtual machine (corewar).
 This "master" virtual machine is available in the "vm_champs" folder.

-The second goal of this project is to faithfully reproduce the behavior of the "master" assembler (asm).
+The second goal is to faithfully reproduce the behavior of the "master" assembler (asm).
 This "master" assembler is also available in the "vm_champs" folder.

 The third goal is to create a new champion ("zkiller"), his only prerequisite is to beat the "Zork" champion.